Answers to questions often asked about fundraising…

-If you need more support, then please contact Helen Hyland, Fundraising Manager for the ME Association, by email, or by phone (01280 838964).
+- If you need more support, then please contact Helen Hyland, Fundraising Manager for the ME Association.
+See the bottom of the page for details.

-Q. I want to fundraise for the ME Association, but I do not know where to start.
+Q. I want to fundraise for the ME Association, where do I start?

 A. Speak to Helen.
 Tell her what you enjoy doing and she’ll help you put together something that meets your aspirations.